apereo/cas/cas-server-documentation/integration/Attribute-Resolution.md

 | Component         					| Description
 |-----------------------------------+--------------------------------------------------------------------------------+
-| `MergingPersonAttributeDaoImpl`| Designed to query multiple `IPersonAttributeDaos` in order and merge the results into a single result set.
-Merging strategies may be configured via instances of `IAttributeMerger`.
-| `CachingPersonAttributeDaoImpl`| Provides the ability to cache results of executed inner DAOs.
-| `CascadingPersonAttributeDao`| Designed to query multiple `IPersonAttributeDaos` in order and merge the results into a single result set.
-As each `IPersonAttributesAttributeDao` is queried the attributes from the first `IPersonAttributes` in the result set are used as the query for the next `IPersonAttributesAttributeDao`.
-| `StubPersonAttributeDao`| Backed by a single Map which this implementation will always return, useful for returning static values.
 | `MessageFormatPersonAttributeDao`| Provides the ability to create attributes based on other other attribute values as arguments.
 | `RegexGatewayPersonAttributeDao`| Conditionally execute an inner DAO if the data in the seed matches criteria set out by the configured patterns.
-| `SingleRowJdbcPersonAttributeDao`| The implementation that maps from column names in the result of a SQL query to attribute names.
-| `MultiRowJdbcPersonAttributeDao`| Designed to work against a table where there is a mapping of one row to many users.
-Should be used if the database is structured such that there is a column for attribute names and column(s) for the corresponding values.
-| `XmlPersonAttributeDao`| XML backed person attribute DAO that supports wildcard searching.
-| `LdapPersonAttributeDao`| Queries an LDAP directory to populate person attributes using Spring Framework's LDAP.
-| `GroovyPersonAttributeDao`| Resolve attributes based on an external groovy script.
-| `TomlLdapPersonAttributeDao`| Resolve person attributes and insert the ldap/context settings from an external Toml file.
-| `JsonBackedComplexStubPersonAttributeDao`| Resolve person attributes that are specified in an external JSON file.
-| `LdaptivePersonAttributeDao`| Queries an LDAP directory to populate person attributes using the Ldaptive library.

 More about the Person Directory and its configurable sources [can be found here](https://github.com/apereo/person-directory).